- Details

 SITA has connected Government National and Provincial Departments under SA Connect phase 2.
 The table below highlight is the current existing sites that are on the SITA Next Generation Network (NGN) that are being sustained.

 The Cybersecurity Hub is the national Computer Security Incident Response Team (CSIRT), established by the Department of Communications and Digital Technologies.
 The objective of the Cybersecurity Hub is to make Cyberspace an environment where all residents of South Africa can safely communicate, socialise, and transact in confidence.
 The Cybersecurity Hub works with stakeholders from government, the private sector, civil society and the public with a view to identifying and countering cybersecurity threats.
-In creating the secure Cyberspace, the Cybersecurity Hub initiated Cybersecurity Awareness.

 Part of the cybersecurity awareness initiatives was the development of the national cybersecurity awareness.
 The Awareness Portal is the repository for all Cybersecurity Awareness information and is used for the dissemination of Cybersecurity Awareness programs and information